moksh-garg/moksh-garg.github.io/index.md

 layout: default
 ---

+Hi, I’m Moksh!

-Hi, I am Moksh!
-I am a first year PhD student in Management with a concentration in Economic Sociology at the MIT Sloan School of Management.
-As a budding scholar, I am interested in a multitude of research topics, primarily ones that lie at the intersection of sociology and strategy.
+I’m a second-year PhD student in Management, with a concentration in Economic Sociology, at the MIT Sloan School of Management.
+My research interests lie at the intersection of entrepreneurship, labor markets, and development.
+Prior to joining MIT, I worked as a pre-doctoral fellow at the Indian School of Business, based in Hyderabad.

-I previously worked as a pre-doc at the Indian School of Business and was based out of Hyderabad, popularly known as "The City of Pearls".
-If you want to know more about me, feel free to take a look at my [educational background](./education.md), [professional affiliations](./employment.md), [published works](./publications.md), and [presentations](./presentations.md) made.
+If you’d like to know more about me, feel free to explore the following sections: [educational background](./education.md), [professional affiliations](./employment.md), [published works](./publications.md), and [presentations](./presentations.md) made.
 There is also information regarding my [service](./services.md) to the community and [research grants and academic honors](./financials.md) that I have received.

 * * *
 <dl>
     <dt> Research Interests:</dt>
       <dd> Entrepreneurship, Labor Markets, Development </dd>
-   <dt> Methods:</dt>
+   <dt> Committee Members:</dt>
-      <dd> Econometrics, Causal Inference, Experiments </dd>
+      <dd> Ezra Zuckerman, Emilio Castilla, Fiona Murray </dd>
     <dt> Software & Applications:</dt>
       <dd> STATA, Python, R, MAXQDA, Pajek, Tableau </dd>
 </dl>